jonahpena/CampaignSort/README.md

 ## Development

+### Understanding the Project Structure

+The application follows the Model-View-Controller (MVC) pattern.

+- Models: This directory contains classes that represent the data of the app.
+The main data class in our application is the `Campaign` class.
+- Views: This includes classes responsible for the user interface (console output in our case). `IUserInputInterface` and its implementations are part of this.
+- Controllers: These are classes that handle user input, manipulate the model, and cause the view to update. `CampaignSorter` can be seen as a part of this component.

+These components work together to provide a well-structured and scalable architecture for the application.

+These components work together to provide a well-structured and scalable architecture for the application.

 ### Adding a new attribute
 To add a new attribute to the Campaign class, you need to:

 1. Add the new property to the Campaign class.
-2. Implement a new comparer in the `CampaignComparers` directory, ensuring it complies with the `ICampaignComparer` interface.
+2. Implement a new comparer in the `Controller/Comparers` directory, ensuring it complies with the `ICampaignComparer` interface.
 3. Modify the `CampaignComparerFactory` to return your new comparer when necessary.
-4. Update the Main function in Program.cs to include the new attribute in the attributes list.
+4. Update the Main function in `Program.cs` to include the new attribute in the attributes list.

 ### Adding a new campaign